Wilsonville Transit Center: Details

 The station is the southernmost of five on the 14.7 mi rail line that utilizes Portland and Western Railroad's freight rail line.
 Located on Barber Street on the west side of Interstate 5, the station and line are in operation only during the morning and evening commute times, Monday through Friday.
-Averaging 37 mph, each trip between Wilsonville and Beaverton is scheduled to take 27 minutes, and trains depart every 30 minutes.
-Wilsonville station has bus connections through SMART, Canby Area Transit, and to Salem via Cherriots.
+Averaging 37 mph, each trip between Wilsonville and Beaverton is scheduled to take 27 minutes, and trains depart every 45 minutes.
+Wilsonville station has bus connections through SMART, connecting to Canby Area Transit, and a shared route to Salem with Cherriots.

 Wilsonville station, WES's southern terminus, was built by contractor Stacy and Witbeck.
 The stop includes a park-and-ride lot with 400 spaces along with the platform.
 The platform includes a shelter for waiting passengers measuring 40 ft long.
 The station includes 12 bays for the transit center and a 17000 sqft maintenance building for SMART buses.
 Future plans call for a mixed-use development to include SMART offices, retail shops and restaurants, along with public restrooms, bicycle storage and an outdoor play area.